 Alcohol Addiction Therapy at Colorado Medication Assisted Recovery

 At Colorado Medication Assisted Recovery, clients can benefit from therapists who vary their treatment approach based on both proven techniques and behavioral insights.
-Understanding the different ways to treat alcohol use disorders means that we are able to provide a complete recovery to clients.
+Understanding the different ways to treat alcohol use disorder means that we are able to provide a complete recovery to clients.
 Options such as telehealth and outpatient are available to ensure everyone can get the help they need.
 Visit our website or contact us at 833.448.0127 for more information.